vmware-archive/prerequisite-code/README.md

 the cost of the Ultimate edition.

 Once IntelliJ is installed, [configure your JDK](https://www.jetbrains.com/help/idea/2017.1/working-with-sdks.html?search=sdk#manage_sdks).

-# Modify the sample project

 Next, open the sample project.
 Edit the controller to return the string `I'm ready for PAL`.

 ```java
 @GetMapping